Angus McBryde

 Hi, I'm Angus McBryde.

-I am a graphic designer, a performing arts marketer, a cyclist, a web3 enthusiast, a tech tinkerer and occasionally a broadcaster and a musician from Dunedin, New Zealand.
+I’m a graphic designer and performing arts marketer, a lifelong cyclist and compulsive tech tinkerer, and occasionally a broadcaster and musician from Dunedin, New Zealand.
 I currently live in Manchester, UK with my wife Nadia and our two daughters.

-I graduated from the University of Otago in 2010 with a Bachelor of Consumer and Applied Science focused in Interdisciplinary Design Studies, and began my career as a graphic designer, with the conviction that a great designer's style should always serve the client's needs rather than the other way around.
-After two and a half years agency-side, I moved into marketing and design roles across the performing arts and events sector.
+I graduated from the University of Otago in 2010 with a Bachelor of Consumer and Applied Science in Interdisciplinary Design Studies.
+Since the beginning of my career, I've believed that a designer's style should serve the project, not the other way around.
+After starting out agency-side, I moved into marketing, communications and design roles across the performing arts and events sector.

-My experience includes senior marketing, communications and design roles with Dunedin Arts Festival, Dunedin Fringe Festival, New Zealand International Science Festival, Auckland Arts Festival, and Whānau Marama: New Zealand International Film Festival.
+My experience includes senior marketing & communications, design and logistics roles with New Zealand International Science Festival, Auckland Arts Festival, and Whānau Marama: New Zealand International Film Festival.

-From 2018–2021, I was a founding board member and the Design & Marketing Manager of award-winning theatre company Arcade.
-During this period I also co-hosted the History Bonanza on Radio One 91FM with Alex D. Wilson.
+From 2018 to 2021, I was a founding board member and Design & Marketing Manager of award-winning theatre company Arcade.
+Around the same time, I co-hosted the History Bonanza on Radio One 91FM with Alex D. Wilson.

-I have played the bass guitar in indie-folk quintet The Broken Heartbreakers and noise-pop quartet Asta Rangu, and released a solo record, Of No Particular Significance, in 2017.
+I've revisited music throughout different stages of my life.
+Most recently, I’ve played bass guitar in indie-folk quintet The Broken Heartbreakers and noise-pop quartet Asta Rangu, and released a solo record, Of No Particular Significance, in 2017.

-I've been a compulsive tech tinkerer since the days of Limewire and No-CD cracks, forever poking at new tools, platforms and technologies to see what they can do.
-This curiosity has led me to follow Web3 and decentralised technology with keen interest.
-I am convinced that the philosophy and application of this technology represents a genuinely different way of thinking about ownership and power in an increasingly monopolised digital world.
+I’ve been tinkering with computers and technology since the days of Limewire and No-CD cracks, forever pulling apart new tools and technologies to see what they can do.
+That curiosity has led me toward Web3 and decentralised technology, which I see as a route to rethinking and reclaiming ownership, community and power in an increasingly monopolised digital world.

 Wanna talk?
 Email me!